dropil/zeli-wallet-dropil/README.md

-# Dropil Chain Wallet
+# Zeli Wallet - Powered by Dropil

-Official Dropil Chain Wallet - Access supported Cosmos-SDK based chains to sign/broadcast transfer and delegation transactions
+Zeli Wallet - Access Dropil Chain and other supported Cosmos-SDK based chain wallets

 ## Get in Touch

-If you have questions or concerns about the wallet or you want to discuss being added as a supported network, get in touch with [@jmcalpine](https://t.me/jmcalpine) on Telegram
+If you have questions or concerns about Zeli or you want to discuss being added as a supported network, get in touch with [@jmcalpine](https://t.me/jmcalpine) on Telegram or by email at jeremy@dropil.com.

 ## Ongoing Development & Pull Requests